ginafender/credit-risk-classification/Starter_Code/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
+The purpose of this analysis was to determine the effectiveness of machine learning models to determine credit risk.
+The dataset was from past lending activity, and was used to predict high risk and low risk loan applications.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).